 Purchasing Options for Non-Resident Licenses

-- In-Store: Purchase your license at designated local retailers.
+- In-Store: Purchase at designated local retailers.

-- License Validity: Choose between a 3-Day Trip License for $30 or an annual license for $60.
+- License options: 3-Day Trip License for $30 or annual license for $60.

 Fishing Regulations for Non-Residents